What is a Notice to Complete?

 How to Respond to a Notice to Complete

-If you’ve received a notice to complete, it’s important to take quick and decisive action to avoid severe consequences.
-Here are the steps you should take:
+If you’ve received a notice to complete, you need to act quickly and decisively to avoid serious consequences.
+Follow these steps:

 1. Carefully Review the Notice